 Knog Bandicoot 250

 At just 2.1 ounces, this 250-lumen headlamp still packs a pretty powerful punch.
-The stretchy and adjustable silicone band is comfortable to wear, the actual rechargeable light module pops out of the band and plugs directly into a USB outlet for charging (which means is doesn’t require a charging cable–huzzah for more weight savings!), and it has bright, broad, reading (!), and red light modes.
+The stretchy and adjustable silicone band is comfortable to wear, the whole light module pops out of the band and plugs directly into a USB outlet for recharging (which means is doesn’t require a charging cable–huzzah for more weight savings!).
+Bonus: it has bright, broad, reading (!), and red light modes.
+The only downside?
+The two button functionality is a bit different and may take a few regular uses to learn.
 Snag one here.

 Petzl Bindi Ultralight Headlamp